 - Failing to check for bicyclists at intersections

-For negligence that led to the tragic death of your loved one, you may be able to recover compensation for any damages you experienced as a result of this terrible event (e.g. loss of companionship and guidance) or for damages experienced by your loved one between the time of the accident and the time of their death (for instance, their own emotional distress, medical bills for their care, etc.).
+For negligence that led to the tragic death of your loved one, you may be able to recover compensation for any damages you experienced, such as funeral expenses and loss of companionship.
+You can also seek damages that your loved one experienced between the time of the accident and the time of their passing, such as their emotional distress and medical bills.

 Rhode Island Bicycle Laws

 The State of Rhode Island General Laws §31 mandates that bicyclists must be treated as motor vehicle drivers.
 Therefore, bicyclists are required to obey the laws of the road and regularly maintain their bicycles, making sure that their headlights and taillights are in working order.
 This also means that drivers — no matter the vehicle — must treat bicyclists with the same standard of care they are obligated to provide to other drivers on the road.